vahidzee/ocdaf/experiments/instructions.md

                 - 10000
 ```

-Note that the `unique_name` field should contain unique names for each of the sweeped parameters.
+Note that the `sweep_identifier` field should contain unique names for each of the sweeped parameters.
 If you do not provide a unique name, the code will throw an exception.

 **Visualization Aliases for Values.** Sometimes, you would want to provide aliases for the values as well (This only works for sweeps that have `values` field).
 For example, you want to visualize `max_epochs=100` as `small_epochs`, `max_epoch=1000` as `medium_epochs`, and `max_epochs=10000` as `large_epochs`.
 You can do this by adding the following to the sweep configuration file: